AdamSobieski/Argumentation/README.md

 ```

 #### Example 2
-In addition to a new markup language, existing formats such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) could be of use for expressing and representing both arguments and argument templates.
+In addition to a new markup language, existing formats such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) could be of use for expressing and representing both arguments and argument templates in MIME messages.

 ```email
 Mime-Version: 1.0